atikenny/uzleti-liga-redesign/aws/lambdas/readme.md

 ## Debug scripts in chrome devtool
 Let's say we have a lambda function called: **getAllTheMoney**

-This will recide in the folder: `aws/lambdas/getAllTheMoney`
+This will reside in the folder: `aws/lambdas/getAllTheMoney`

 It has an **index.js** file containing the logic.